-- NATC is a part of Teen Challenge International and utilizes its curriculum and faith-based approach which has been the leading faith-based intervention in the world for the past 60 years.
+- NATC is a part of Teen Challenge International and utilizes its curriculum and faith-based approach, which has been the leading faith-based drug and alcohol intervention program in the world for the past 60 years.

 Licenses, Accreditations, and Certifications

-- Licensed with: Arkansas Department of Human Services, Division of Behavioral Health services: Licensed to provide alcohol and other drug abuse/addiction treatment.
+- Licensed with the Arkansas Department of Human Services and Division of Behavioral Health Services

-- Licensed with: Arkansas Department of Human Services, Division of Children and Family services: Licensed Residential Childcare Facility
+- Licensed with the Arkansas Division of Children and Family Services as a Licensed Residential Childcare Facility

-- Accredited with: Commission on the Accreditation of Rehabilitation Facilities (CARF), Accredited in the following areas:
+- Accredited with the Commission on the Accreditation of Rehabilitation Facilities (CARF), in the following areas: